This nutrient profile is a part of a weekly series dedicated to the function of the 16 essential nutrients in soybean.

 Cotton bloomed way ahead of the Fourth of July, thanks to plenty of heat, which also has pushed bollworm moths and egg laying.

-Crop Progress and Condition for the Week Ending April 16, 2017.
-Comments from Cooperative Extension Service Parish Agents Todd Fontenot, Evangeline Parish “Majority of rice has been planted, except for areas that have had heavier rainfall and fields that are
+Crop Progress and Condition for the Week Ending July 8, 2018.
+Comments from Cooperative Extension Service Parish Agents Todd Fontenot, Evangeline Parish “Recent rains have been very beneficial.
+Rice is […]

 LSU AgCenter experts explore how nutrients are used throughout the soybean plant as well as how to identify deficiency symptoms and develop nutrient management decisions.